cocos-creator/docs-3d-deprecated/en/editor/animation/animation-curve.md

-# Editing animation curves
+# Editing Animation Curves

 We have created a basic animation in previous sections of this documentation.
-However, sometimes we need to implement __easing effects__, such as __EaseInOut__ between two frames.
+However, sometimes we need to implement __easing effects__, such as __EaseInOut__ between __two frames__.
 How is this achieved in the animation editor?

-__First__, two unequal frames need to be created on a track, such as two frames on position, from 0,0 to 100,100.
+__First__, __two unequal frames__ need to be created on a track, such as two frames on position, from __0,0__ to __100,100__.

-__Next__, a connecting line will appear between the two frames (the blue line segment connecting the __key frames__). __Double-click__ the connecting line to open the curve editor.
+__Next__, a connecting line will appear between the two frames (the blue line segment connecting the __key frames__). __Double-click__ the connecting line to open the __Curve Editor__.

 ![time curve](animation-curve/main.png)

-When the curve editor is open, if the current animation curve data is in a preset, the corresponding item on the left of the preset will have a golden border to show it's selected effect.
+When the __Curve Editor__ is open, if the current animation curve data is in a preset, the corresponding item on the left of the preset will have a golden border to show it's selected effect.
 The modification of the animation curve is real-time, there is no need to click save.
 After modifications, click the close button in the upper right corner.

 ## Using preset curves

-__Presets__ can be selected on the left side of the __Curve editor__.
+__Presets__ can be selected on the left side of the __Curve Editor__.
 For example, __Ease In__, can be applied to the current animation curve by clicking the corresponding curve.

 ## Custom curves

 Sometimes, when the __preset curve__ can not meet the needs of the animation, we can also modify the curve ourselves.
-In the preview curve of the __Curve editor__, there are two gray control points.
+In the preview curve of the __Curve Editor__, there are two gray control points.
 Drag the control point to change the curve's trajectory.
 If the control point needs to be dragged out of view, the __mouse wheel__ can be used to __zoom__ the preview.

 The curve data during the modification process will be displayed in the input box in the upper left corner of the curve area in real time, and the input box also supports **manual input of curve data to generate a curve**, of course, the format of the curve data must be four numbers in __CSV__ format (__commas separated value format__) with, otherwise it cannot be applied normally.